-Sometimes it may happen where the organization needs to record a transaction which does not occur in routine or on a recurring basis.
-This can lead to an error because of lack of knowledge or inaccurate knowledge.
+Sometimes it may happen where the organization needs to record a transaction that does not occur in routine or repeatedly.
+It can lead to an error because of a lack of knowledge or inaccurate knowledge.

 Important Points about Inherent Risk

 Due to growing innovations, changes in technology, changing business model chances of inherent risk affecting an organization’s financial statement have also increased.
-Following are some of the major affecting changes:
+Following are some of the significant affecting changes:

-- Difficulty in Adopting Changing Statutory Norms: Every day there are growing complexities among business to adopt changes in statutory regulations, norms.
-Noncompliance of which results in penalties and fines.
+- Difficulty in Adopting Changing Statutory Norms: Every day, there are growing complexities among businesses to adopt changes in statutory regulations, norms.
+Noncompliance with which results in penalties and fines.
 Every organization needs to be updated about such changes taking place otherwise may face penalties from government departments.

 - Reduced Manual Intervention: With the increasing technological interventions, human intervention is reducing.
 Robotics technology is performing tasks previously performed by human beings.
-This results in reduced human errors as in case of robotic automation, the program needs to be installed once and thereafter, it performs the same transaction on a recurring basis without any error.
+This results in reduced human errors, as in the case of robotic automation, the program needs to be installed once.
+After that, it performs the same transaction repeatedly without any error.

-Inherent risk occurs in the financial statement is due to factors beyond the control of an accountant and is the result of error, omission or misstatement of financial transactions.
-With the changing business models, growing technological innovations, statutory norms inherent risk of the financial statement being misleading are also increasing.
+Inherent risk occurs in the financial statement is due to factors beyond the control of an accountant and is the result of error, omission, or misstatement of financial transactions.
+With the changing business models, growing technological innovations, statutory norms inherent risk of the financial statement being misleading is also increasing.

 This has been a guide to what is the inherent risk and its definition.
 Here we discuss types and examples of inherent risk in financial statements along with advantages and disadvantages.
 You can learn more about accounting from the following articles –